Nabin-09/fastAPI/Notes.md

 - HTTPException is a special builtin exception in FastAPI used to return custom HTTP error responses when something goes wrong with API

+### Query Parameters :

+- Optional key-value pairs appended at the end of URL , to pass additional info to the server in an HTTP request.<br>
+These are typically employed for operations like filtering , sorting , searching and pagination , without altering the path itself.